Brewnetic/CS122-Final-Group-Project-Guides/StarterPack2-Deliverables.md

 **Team Preparation:**

-- [ ] All team members can explain proposal sections
+- [ ] Both teammates can explain proposal sections
-- [ ] All can discuss viability strategy
+- [ ] Both can discuss viability strategy
-- [ ] All can discuss scalability plan
+- [ ] Both can discuss scalability plan
-- [ ] All can answer Q&A questions
+- [ ] Both can answer Q&A questions
-- [ ] Everyone knows their speaking part
+- [ ] Both know their speaking parts (no one silent during the pitch)

 ---